What is the Randwick Campus Redevelopment?

 The Randwick Hospitals Campus includes the four major hospitals; the Prince of Wales Hospital, Royal Hospital for Women, Prince of Wales Private and the Sydney Children’s Hospital, Randwick, as well as the Eastern Suburbs Mental Health Service, NeuRA, the Bright Alliance, Black Dog Institute, Scientia Clinical Research and Ronald McDonald House

-The Randwick Health and Education Precinct includes the Randwick Hospitals Campus and UNSW Sydney Kensington Campus as well a number of important health, research and education institutes such as the University of Technology, the George Institute for Global Health, the Children’s Cancer Institute, the Kirby Institute, the Kidman Centre, the Fertility and Research Centre, the National Drug and Alcohol Research Centre, the Centre for Big Data Research in Health, the Centre for Eye Health and the Sydney Partnership for Health, Research and Enterprise.
+The Randwick Health and Innovation Precinct includes the Randwick Hospitals Campus and UNSW Sydney Kensington Campus as well a number of important health, research and education institutes such as the University of Technology, the George Institute for Global Health, the Children’s Cancer Institute, the Kirby Institute, the Kidman Centre, the Fertility and Research Centre, the National Drug and Alcohol Research Centre, the Centre for Big Data Research in Health, the Centre for Eye Health and the Sydney Partnership for Health, Research and Enterprise.

 Please visit About the precinct